 Peace in Damara is far from secure, although the prospects for it seem much more promising.
 Still, difficult problems face the people of the land.

 First of all, although it united under Gareth for the strike against the forces of Vaasa, Damara remains divided, in spirit at least.
 The petty barons and dukes who tasted power in their pseudo-autonomy under the Witch-King are reluctant to relinquish control of their lands to a single king leading a reunited Damara.
-Several of them have a claim to the throne left empty when King Virdin was slain, particularly Tranth of Bloodstone and Dimian Ree of Morov.
+Several of them have a claim to the throne left empty when King Virdin was slain, particularly Dimian Ree.
 None are of direct descent, however, and the ascension of any claimant would be fraught with uprisings and covert coups.

 The northern provinces remain in the clutches of the Vaasan scum.
 Although twice defeated, the bandit army has yet to be destroyed.
 Furthermore, Vaasa itself remains unconquered by any, and that forsaken land holds many holes filled with goblins, giants and other reminders of the Witch-King's reign.